 Illustrations: 3 b&w figures, 2 b&w tables

-Despite decades of efforts to combat it, many people continue to experience homelessness in Canada’s major cities.
+Despite decades of efforts to combat homelessness, many people continue to experience it in Canada’s major cities.
 There are a number of barriers that prevent effective responses to homelessness, including a lack of agreement on the fundamental question: what is homelessness?

 3. Governance Matters

 4. Federal Government

 Appendix 1: List of Interviews